An introduction to volunteering with us

 You might become ‘instant friends’, but it may take 12-months or so for your relationship to really blossom.

 Once it does, it can last a lifetime!

 CLICK play for some volunteer's thoughts on their experiences.

-Extended Families Australia supports diverse families and is seeking the same in our volunteers.
-No matter who you are or where you’re from, we would love to hear from you!
+Extended Families supports a diverse range of families, young people and children and is seeking the same in our volunteers.
+No matter who you are or where you are from, we would love to hear from you!

-By volunteering, you'll not only be supporting a family while a child with a disability learns social skills, builds confidence and participates in community activities, you'll be helping create positive change.
+By volunteering, you’ll not only be supporting a family, child or young person with a disability learn social skills, build confidence and participate in community activities, you’ll be helping to create positive change.

 Keen to help out?
 Still have lots of questions?